stargaze221/mycobot320workspace/OVERVIEW.md

 > **Information can substitute for precision.**

-High-end robots reduce uncertainty by mechanical accuracy.
+High-end robots reduce uncertainty through mechanical accuracy.
-Our system reduces uncertainty by **information flow**:
+Our system reduces uncertainty through **information flow**:

 * Fusing external vision with proprioception
 * Using learned models to correct dynamics
 * Planning motions robust to uncertainty

-Thus, computation and sensing become the “precision hardware.”
+Thus, computation and sensing effectively become the *precision hardware*.

 ---